daniel5151/ANESE/wideNES.md

 #### Padding controls

-Many games have static sections of the screen / artifacts at the edge of the screen. wideNES uses some heuristics (if the PPUMASK bgr-mask is active, mapper IRQs, etc...) to intelligently "guess" padding values, but there are times when a little bit of tweaking is needed...
+wideNES has many built-in heuristics that are used to "guess" what parts of the screen are not part of the level (i.e: status bars / leave artifacts), and while these work pretty well, there are times some manual tweaking might be preferred.

  Side   | increase | decrease
 --------|----------|-------